 Both herbs can also be used to similar effect in vinaigrettes.
 Note that only the English and French varieties of thyme are considered effective oregano alternatives.

 Do oregano and thyme look the same?

 The leaves of both herbs grow in a similar pattern on the stems of their respective plants.
-The fact that they are both mints is clear upon inspection; however, thyme leaves are much smaller than those of oregano so it is unlikely that the two would be mistaken for each other.
+The fact that they are both mints is clear upon inspection; however, thyme leaves are much smaller than those of oregano, so it is unlikely that they would be mistaken for each other.

 What are some common uses for thyme and oregano?

 Both oregano and thyme can be used in pasta sauces, for cooking meats, and in salad dressings.
 But oregano is especially valuable in dishes where you want the herb itself at the forefront.
 Its distinctive boldness is why it is the most easily discerned herb in pizza sauces.
 The Mexican version of the herb is used in a range of dishes, including tacos, as it pairs well with another Mexican favorite: cumin.